 Oh, yes, and most projects (obviously from USA citizens), wanted around $600 plus 30 days or more to come up with the design.

 So where were the budding John Lennon’s of electronic engineering when I needed them?
-Where were the sparks of original thinking and application.
-As rare as hen’s teeth.
+Where were the sparks of original thinking and application?
+As rare as a hen’s teeth.

 Here’s my final thought.